-Dana Maiben, early music, Baroque Violin
+Dana Maiben, Historical Performance - Baroque Violin

 Hailed by the Boston Globe for her “supremely joyous artistry,” baroque violinist, violist, harpsichordist, composer and conductor Dana Maiben has been cited as “high priestess of the Italian 17th-century solo” by Continuo Magazine.
 The Plain Dealer wrote of her Cleveland debut featuring Biber’s Mystery Sonatas, “she articulated each phrase with the clarity of speech and the fluency of song…So expressive was the music and so communicative Maiben’s performance that the technical difficulties melted away and the notes spoke more eloquently than a sermon.”

 Dana has served as concertmaster for Apollo Ensemble, Arcadia Players, Ensemble Abendmusik, American Opera Theater, and for the New York Collegium under the direction of Christophe Rousset, Martin Gester, Paul Goodwin, and Andrew Parrott.
 Maiben made her professional conducting debut in 1993 with Handel’s Acis and Galatea, and has made early opera a specialty, often leading from the harpsichord.
 She has been a frequent guest director for orchestras in Atlanta, Ann Arbor, Amherst, Cambridge, Ithaca, Rochester, Saint Paul, and Toronto, many times leading from the violin as featured soloist.
 Maiben has served as Music Director for Genesee Baroque Players (New York) and Arcadia Players, (Massachusetts), and is founding Music Director of Foundling Baroque Orchestra and Women’s Advocacy Project (Rhode Island, www.foundling.org).